Sherry L. Rupert, Chief Executive Officer

 505-724-3592; info@aianta.org

-Savannah Sparvier (Lakota, Hunkpapa) Lakota name: Cazé Yatapi Wiŋ , Everyone Calls Her Name, is the Native Arts & Culture Associate for AIANTA.
-As the Associate, Savannah will provide technical assistance and promotion to Native Nations and artists.
-Her work will expand participation of Native artists and cultural practitioners in the cultural and economic benefits of the tourism industry.
-Savannah grew up on the Fort Peck Reservation in Montana but has lived in Albuquerque, NM, for 21 years.
-She grew up with family artists that did a variety of different arts such as star quilt makers, ribbon skirt makers, bead workers, quill workers, regalia makers, wood carvers and painters.
+Savannah Sparvier (Lakota, Hunkpapa) Lakota name: Cazé Yatapi Wiŋ, Everyone Calls Her Name, is a Membership Associate for AIANTA.
+As a Membership Associate, Savannah provides support and communication with members, provides outreach and enhances engagement and communication with members to ensure a positive member experience and achieve membership growth goals.
+She also helps expand membership and participation of Native artists and cultural workers while helping provide scholarships for youth in arts and tourism.
+Savannah grew up on the Fort Peck Reservation in Montana but has lived in Albuquerque, NM, for more than 20 years.
+She grew up with family artists that created a variety of arts such as star quilt makers, ribbon skirt makers, bead workers, quill workers, regalia makers, wood carvers and painters.
 This has influenced her own beadwork, wrapping and beading eagle feather shafts and ribbon skirt making.
-She is a proud mother of three, two daughters and a son.
-(Jessica, Hannah & Jacob) She received her associate degree in accounting from the Southwestern Indian Polytechnic Institute (SIPI) located in Albuquerque, NM.
+She is a proud mother of three, two daughters and a son (Jessica, Hannah & Jacob).
+She received her associate degree in accounting from the Southwestern Indian Polytechnic Institute (SIPI) located in Albuquerque, NM.

 Eric Villegas, Partner Program Coordinator